microsoft/CosmosDB_Multi-Tenant/README.md

 Let us review the object model for this application and plan the data model for SaaS application.

 ### Multi-Tenant Reservation System Object Model

-**Business_Entity** object stores all the business entity data.
+**Business_Entity** object contains all the business entity data.

-**Tenant** contains the tenant location address and contact info.
+**Tenant** object contains the tenant location address and contact info.

-**Hotel_Room** contains catalog of rooms details for offering.
+**Hotel_Room** object contains catalog of rooms with type, view, no.of.beds etc.
-**Rental_Car** contains catalog of cars details for offering.
-**Room_Inventory** maintains availability for each hotel business locations.
-**Rental_Car_Inventory** maintains availability for each rental car business locations.
-**Customers** maintains all the customer profile data.
+**Customers** object has all the customer profile data.
-**Car_Rental_Reservations** stores all the car rental reservations.
+**Room_Inventory** object contains all the room numbers with room type in each tenant location.
+**Room_Availability** object contains available dates with rate info for each tenant location.
-**Hotel_Reservations** stores all the hotel reservations.
+**Hotel_Reservations** object contains all the hotel reservations for each tenant location.

 <img src="./images/MultiTenant_Hotel_Business_Software_Object_Model.jpg" alt="Multi-Tenant Reservation System Object Model" Width="600">

 ### Access Patterns
 You would want to keep all the relevant data in one object based on the following common access patterns to write and read data.
-1) Hotel Room & Rental Car availability to support customer search based on location, dates and room/car types.
+1) Hotel Room availability to support customer search based on location, dates and room/car types.
-2) Update the availability after the customer completes the reservation.
+2) Need to update availability after customer completes the reservation.
-3) Customer reviews the reservation.
+3) Customer can review or change the reservation.
-4) Business Owners and Support Team access the reservations for their location.
+4) Business Owners and the support Team at each tenant location need to access the availability and book/change reservation as per their customer request.

 You may want to create two document models.
 One to keep Reservation info and the other one to keep availability info.